Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 • folks who are in the later stages of eating disorder treatment

-The authors have developed an online course (which I have not taken) as another body image resource.
-But, I also hope that they consider developing a workbook to accompany this book to help guide folks through the difficult process of connecting with our bodies for what they do over how they look.
+The authors have developed an online course as another body image resource.
+But, I also hope that they consider developing a workbook to accompany this book.
+A workbook would help people through the difficult process of connecting with our bodies for what they do over how they look.

 Are you curious to learn more about the authors of this book and their perspective on body image?